FME Flow Hosted Support Policy

 Outage Lifecycle

-We have identified three levels of outage depending on its severity and how widespread it is.
+We have identified four levels of outage.
 We follow a different process for each outage type.

 Outage Type Description

-Mass Outage Significant parts of the infrastructure are down: entire sets of customers are experiencing compromised performance.
+Major Outage Significant parts of the infrastructure are down.
+Many or all systems or services not operational and most or all customers are affected.
 An example might be that FME Flow instances become unreachable because of a network issue, or that there is a problem in the FME Flow Hosted tier preventing instances from being started/stopped.

 In all cases, we report the issue on the Safe Software Status page.
 We continually update that status page until the issue has been resolved.
 It is recommended that you subscribe to receive email updates on this page as it is not tied to your FME Flow Hosted account.